EEM0N/custom-scheduler-in-kubernetes/README.md

 ### Usage
 This ConfigMap is applied to the `kube-system` namespace, where the custom scheduler will use it to manage pod scheduling operations based on the defined resource allocation strategy and leader election configuration.

+# Custom Scheduler Configuration with **NodeResourcesFit** Plugin and **RequestedToCapacityRatio**

+This configuration defines a custom Kubernetes scheduler that uses the **NodeResourcesFit** plugin to make node selection decisions based on available resources, such as CPU and memory.
+The scheduler leverages the **RequestedToCapacityRatio** scoring strategy to optimize pod placement across nodes in the cluster, with a **bin-packing** behavior aimed at utilizing node resources as efficiently as possible.

+## Key Components

+### 1. **Scheduler Profile**
+- The configuration defines a **scheduler profile** for the custom scheduler.
+The profile specifies the behavior of the scheduler, including the use of the **NodeResourcesFit** plugin.
+- The **NodeResourcesFit** plugin is used to evaluate nodes based on resource utilization, prioritizing nodes with available resources that meet the requirements of the scheduled pod.

+### 2. **Scoring Strategy: Bin-packing Behavior**
+- **RequestedToCapacityRatio** is used as the scoring strategy, which compares the resource requests (e.g., CPU and memory) to the total available capacity of the nodes.
+- The configuration assigns equal weight to two custom resources: `intel.com/foo` and `intel.com/bar`, each with a weight of 3.
+This allows for customized resource prioritization during scheduling.
+- The **scoring shape** defines how the scheduler scores nodes based on resource utilization:
+  - **Utilization = 0** results in a score of **0**.
+  - **Utilization = 100** results in a score of **10**.

+This configuration is **bin-packing** in nature, meaning the scheduler will attempt to fill nodes to their available resource capacity efficiently, minimizing resource wastage.
+It places pods on nodes with available resources, packing the nodes as fully as possible to make optimal use of cluster resources.

+### 3. **Plugins Configuration**
+- The **NodeResourcesFit** plugin is enabled under the **score** section, with a weight of 1.
+This ensures that node selection is based on available resource capacity.
+- All other plugins are disabled to ensure that the custom scheduler uses only the **NodeResourcesFit** plugin for node scoring.

+### 4. **Leader Election**
+- The scheduler is configured with leader election enabled to ensure only one instance of the custom scheduler runs at a time.
+This is essential for avoiding conflicts and ensuring that only one scheduler controls pod placement.
+- The leader election is conducted within the `kube-system` namespace, where the custom scheduler is expected to be deployed.

+### 5. **Client Connection**
+- The scheduler is configured to handle burst requests and rate-limited queries per second (QPS) for communication with the Kubernetes API server.
+The burst is set to **200** and the QPS is set to **100** to balance load while interacting with the Kubernetes control plane.

+## Conclusion
+This custom Kubernetes scheduler configuration ensures that workloads are scheduled onto nodes based on available resources, optimizing the node selection process with custom scoring rules for CPU and memory.
+The **bin-packing** behavior ensures efficient utilization of node resources, packing nodes as fully as possible while maintaining a balance between the requested and available capacity.
+The leader election ensures smooth operations, and the scheduler configuration is fine-tuned to handle bursts in traffic efficiently.

 ## Custom Kubernetes Scheduler Deployment

 The **Deployment** configuration for the custom Kubernetes scheduler ensures that the scheduler is deployed and managed as a Kubernetes pod with the necessary configurations.
 This Deployment runs the custom scheduler with specific settings and parameters.